-Version 2.5

-Outline Change Details:

 The information had not been transferred over correctly when the programme changed from version 1 to 2.

-This has now been amended to correctly show; Introduction to Animal Welfare and Introduction to Animal

-Behaviour were removed at year 1.
+This has now been amended to correctly show; Introduction to Animal Welfare and Introduction to Animal Behaviour were removed at year 1.
 Animal Behaviour and Welfare HANV83-15-4 has replaced them.

 Rationale: Incorrect information corrected.

+The state of the s

 Change requested by: Tamara Montrose

 CVC approval date: 26 June 2018

 Change approved with effect from: 01 September 2018